Cheltenham Festival News

-Synopsis - Willie Mullins is the leading Irish trainer at The Festival, with 48 successes, and second in the all-time trainers' list at the Cheltenham meeting behind Nicky Henderson (55).
-He has won The Irish Independent Leading Trainer Award at five of the last six Festivals (2011-4, 2013-5, 2014-4, 2015-8 & 2016-7) and is odds-on favourite to top the table again this year despite some of his stars being unable to run.
+Synopsis - Willie Mullins is the leading Irish trainer at The Festival, with 54 successes, and second in the all-time trainers' list at the four-day Cheltenham highlight.
+He has won The Irish Independent Leading Trainer Award at five of the last seven Festivals (2011, 2013, 2014, 2015 & 2016) and just lost out last year to Irish rival Gordon Elliott, with both saddling six winners.

-He sent out a record-breaking total of eight winners at The Festival in 2015, beating Henderson's seven achieved in 2012.
-The eight included a record-equalling four-timer on opening Champion Day - Henderson also had four on the second day in 2012.
+He sent out a record-breaking eight winners at The Festival in 2015, beating Nicky Henderson's seven achieved in 2012.
+The eight included a record-equalling four-timer on the opening Champion Day - Henderson also had four on the second day in 2012.

-Mullins, who has built up a formidable team of horses at his Co Carlow base, has been Ireland's champion Jump trainer for the last nine seasons and 11 times in all.
-Gigginstown House Stud took away the 60 horses it had in training with Mullins in September last year.
+Mullins has built up a formidable team of horses at his Co Carlow base and has been Ireland's champion Jump trainer for the last 10 seasons and 11 times in all.

 Born - September 15, 1956